2023 Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin

 Top 10 Best Mechanic & Repair Technologies Basic Certificate Schools

 Our 2023 rankings named Fox Valley Technical College the best value school in Wisconsin for mechanic & repair technologies students working on their basic certificate.
-FVTC is a large public school located in the suburb of Appleton.
+FVTC is a large public school located in the medium-sized suburb of Appleton.

 In addition to its best value ranking, and one of the reasons why the school is on the list, FVTC is ranked #2 for overall quality for mechanic & repair technologies in Wisconsin.